 Russia is considered part of the North American and European region.
 Refer to the Technical Methods for a detailed explanation of the methods used by the Minderoo Foundation to produce the 2021 Global Fishing Index.
 The Technical Methods should be read in conjunction with the Global Fishing Index Key Insights report, Governance Conceptual Framework and Indicator Codebook.

 Russia’s Progress score was informed by 31 assessed fish stocks.
-Twelve stocks had recent published official stock assessments, including two assessments from regional fisheries management organisations (RFMOs).
-The remaining 19 stocks were assessed using publicly available data and established data limited methods (CMSY++ or the Bayesian Schaefer Model).11, 12
+Eleven stocks had recent published official stock assessments, including two assessments from regional fisheries management organisations (RFMOs).
+The remaining 20 stocks were assessed using publicly available data and established data limited methods (CMSY++ or the Bayesian Schaefer Model).11, 12

 Russia’s Governance assessment was informed by one questionnaire respondent, three interviews with local experts and the publicly available literature.
 Consulted references are listed in the Bibliography below.
 Our Governance assessment measures country-level fisheries governance, with eight indicators referring specifically to a country’s most valuable fishery, as identified by assessment respondents.
 The most valuable fishery identified for Russia was the walleye (Alaska) pollock, Gadus chalcogrammus.